chrismanta/Azure-Data-Platform/Lab 03 - Enabling Team Based Data Science with Azure Databricks/dp-200-03_instructions.md

 - **07-Loading-Data-and-Productionalizing** - Here you use Databricks to query and analyze data stores in Azure Data Lake Storage Gen2.
 - **Parsing-Nested-Data** - This notebook is located in the Optional subfolder, and includes a sample project for you explore later on in your own time.

->[Note] You'll find corresponding notebooks within the Solutions subfolder.
-These contain completed cells for exercises that ask you to complete one or more challenges.
-Refer to these if you get stuck or simply want to see the solution.

 **Advanced transformations**

 1. Within the Workspace, using the command bar on the left, select **Workspace**, **Users**, and select **your username** (the entry with house icon).